 - 1. All masses shall be expressed in kilograms (kg). - 2.
-"Unladen Vehicle Mass" means the nominal mass of a complete vehicle as determined by the following criteria: - [2.1.
-Mass of the vehicle with bodywork and all factory fitted accessories, electrical and auxiliary equipment for normal operation of vehicle, including liquids, tools, fire extinguisher, standard spare parts, chocks and spare wheel, if fitted.]1/ - 2.2.
-The fuel tank shall be filled to at least 90 per cent of rated capacity and the other liquid containing systems (except those for used water) to 100 per cent of the capacity specified by the manufacturer. - [2.3.
-If the vehicle is intended to be capable of towing, the mass in running order shall include the mass of the coupling device or, if one is not fitted by the manufacturer, a notional mass representing a typical towing device suitable for the vehicle and loads concerned.] - 3.
-"Mass in running order" means the nominal mass of a vehicle as determined by the following criteria: - 3.1.
-In respect of a complete vehicle:
+"Unladen Vehicle Mass" means the nominal mass of a complete vehicle as determined by the following criteria: - 2.1.
+Mass of the vehicle with bodywork and all factory fitted equipment, electrical and auxiliary equipment for normal operation of vehicle, including liquids, tools, fire extinguisher, standard spare parts, chocks and spare wheel, if fitted. - 2.2.
+The fuel tank shall be filled to at least 90 per cent of rated capacity and the other liquid containing systems (except those for used water) to 100 per cent of the capacity specified by the manufacturer. - 3.
+"Mass in running order" means the nominal mass of a vehicle as determined by the following criteria:

-Sum of unladen vehicle mass, driver's mass and mass of any additional accessories that come on top of that weight.
-The driver mass is applied in accordance with paragraph 6.1. below.
+Sum of unladen vehicle mass and driver's mass.
+The driver's mass is applied in accordance with paragraph 6.1. below.